 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Financial Conduct Authority (FCA) reported total carbon emissions of approximately 26,993,000 kg CO2e.
-This figure includes 1,000 kg CO2e from Scope 2 emissions and a significant 26,992,000 kg CO2e from Scope 3 emissions, which encompasses categories such as purchased goods and services (26,381,000 kg CO2e) and employee commuting (665,000 kg CO2e).
+In 2025, the Financial Conduct Authority (FCA) reported significant carbon emissions, with total Scope 3 emissions amounting to approximately 25,671,000 kg CO2e, which included about 1,648,000 kg CO2e from business travel.
 The FCA has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2050.
 The FCA's near-term targets include maintaining zero Scope 1 emissions through 2028 and sourcing 100% renewable electricity annually through FY2030.
-Additionally, by FY2028, the FCA aims for 70% of its suppliers, covering emissions from purchased goods and services, upstream transportation, and upstream leased assets, to have science-based targets.
-Long-term, the FCA commits to maintaining zero Scope 1 and 2 emissions from FY2027 through FY2045 and reducing absolute Scope 3 emissions by 90% by FY2045, using FY2021 as the baseline.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the FCA's commitment to a sustainable future.
-Overall, the FCA's climate strategy demonstrates a proactive approach to reducing its carbon footprint and contributing to a net-zero economy by 2050.
+Additionally, it aims for 70% of its suppliers, covering purchased goods and services, to have science-based targets by FY2028.
+Long-term, the FCA commits to reducing absolute Scope 3 emissions by 90% by FY2045, using FY2021 as the baseline.
+In previous years, the FCA's emissions were also notable, with Scope 2 emissions in 2024 reported at 1,000 kg CO2e and Scope 3 emissions at approximately 24,801,000 kg CO2e.
+The FCA's commitment to achieving a net-zero economy by 2050 aligns with broader industry standards and reflects its proactive approach to climate change mitigation.

 Access structured emissions data, company-specific emission factors, and source documents